alpine-docker/git/README.md

 A useful simple git container running in alpine linux, especially for tiny linux distro, such as RancherOS, which don't have package manager.

-Notes: only useful to clone the git codes with https url.

 ### usage
 Add this to your .bashrc